 Methaqualone is a sedative and hypnotic medication sold under the brand name Quaalude in the USA and Mandrax in the UK and South Africa.
 Physical side effects include drowsiness, slurred speech, reduced heart rate, nausea, shallow breathing, and numbness in the fingers and toes.
 More dangerous side effects of Methaqualone can cause memory loss, hallucinations, tremors, seizures, delirium, and possibly death due to overdose.

 DISA synthetic drug tests provide the latest advancement in drug testing technology.
 Synthetic drugs go by a number of popular names and are trending at an alarming rate.
 Poison control centers and hospital emergency rooms across the U.S. report increasing incidents of abuse and overdose of synthetic or designer drugs on a daily basis.

-Synthetic Stimulants (Bath Salts) are defined as synthetic cathinones a cross between methamphetamine and LSD, or “acid” targeting the central nervous system.
+Synthetic Stimulants (Bath Salts) are defined as synthetic cathinones, a cross between methamphetamine and LSD, or “acid” targeting the central nervous system.
 Synthetic stimulants are usually inhaled, ingested, and injected and are unregulated, sold in retail stores and on the internet.
 Additionally, bath salts have also been sold as ecstasy in powder form.

-Synthetic Cannabinoids (K2/Spice) consist of plant material that resemble traditional marijuana sprayed with a chemical compound meant to mimic its effects.
+Synthetic Cannabinoids (K2/Spice) consist of plant material that resembles traditional marijuana sprayed with a chemical compound meant to mimic its effects.
 However, synthetic marijuana can be deadly.
 It has caused injury and even death to people who have smoked it.